 In 1980, John Whitaker, son of an RJ Reynolds Tobacco Company executive, founded Inmar and started the first company called Carolina Coupon Clearing, a business for clearing coupons for retailers.
 At the time, the advanced technology of the coupon industry involved weighing coupons by the pound.
-John and his team of former IBM associates had a novel idea.
+John and his team had a novel idea.
 They decided to apply technology to the practice of coupon settlement.

 That was really the start of a philosophy at Inmar that continues today – applying technology to live at the heart of complex transactions, where ultimately billions of dollars are exchanged every year.
 Our start in coupon processing remains an important part of who we are.
 But, it’s been an amazing journey over these past three decades.